 Simone Yasmin (she/her) is a writer and spoken word artist born and based in Leeds.
-Both her written and vocal work raise awareness for issues many choose to ignore in order to sit in comfort.
+Both her written and vocal work raise awareness for issues many choose to ignore to sit in comfort.
 Simone brings that discomfort into the centre of the room, pulling no wool over eyes with her blunt and realistic words.

 Simone is an artivist and the intersection of race and feminism is often central to Simone’s work.
 Her own experiences navigating the world – a white, male world – as a Black woman, largely act as a catalyst for this.
 Her interlocking identities cannot be separated or extracted.
 Simone connects dots many are scared to, creating parallel lines to highlight injustice and amplify marginalised voices.